VeronicaTee/warm-hearts-app/README.md

 ### `POST /donate/generate-address`

-Submits the form from the `/donate` view and generates a Bitcoin or Lightning invoice for the specified amount.
+Submits the form from the `/donate` view and generates a Bitcoin address for the specified amount.

 ## License